shirish93/shirish93.github.io/_posts/2024-01-15-david-epstein-range.md

 Epstein effectively achieves his goal of questioning existing understanding of creating high-performing leaders and artists.

 Some readers might find the arguments overly broad.
 The book covers diverse fields, potentially leading to concerns about generalizability of findings to specific professions like engineering.
-I also found there to be quite a lack of specific actionable steps.
+I also found there to be  a lack of specific actionable steps.
 Epstein highlights the value of range, but he does not provide enough concrete guidance on how to cultivate it.

 Despite those foibles, "Range" stands out by focusing on the benefits of generalism.
-Other self-help pop-psych books, such as 'Grit' often emphasize specialization and mastery.
+Other self-help pop-psych books, such as 'Grit'  emphasize specialization and mastery.
 Epstein offers an important alternative perspective on the advantages of a broader skillset.
 The book's other strength is in exploring diverse fields by drawing from different disciplines.
 It offers a wider lens than books focused on a single domain.

 I found the book most similar to Malcolm Gladwell's "Outliers": Both explore the paths to success.
 But "Range" goes deeper into the psychological and cognitive aspects, offering a more nuanced perspective.
 The book was unfairly maligned for the '10,000 hours' rule which it disavowed in the first few chapters.